Education in Taoyuan City: Da-Po Junior High School

+History

 The people here work mainly in agriculture, both farming and fishing, so the cultural standard here is considered to be not very high.
 Young people had to go a long way to Hsin-Wu, Fu-Kang and Yung-An for study before 1977, because there was not a school nearby.
 Then the local people bought a piece of land about 3.171 hectares through the helps from the local government of Taoyuan county and the township administration office of Hsin-Wu village to set up the branch of S.W.J.H.S, with only five classes, here by 1977, headed by Mr. Huang-Cheng-Hsiung as the first director.

 Da-Si Junior High School

 This junior high school is located on Mingcheng East Road, Daxi District on a campus of 5.3 hectares.